Lust-Interactive/EternalDamnationWiki/data/locations/mysteria.md

 Mysteria is a hub of activity and is the central location for all players to meet and interact.
 It is a place of commerce, where players can buy and sell items, and a place of socialization, where players can meet and form parties, guilds, and alliances.
 It is also a place of learning, where players can train and improve their skills, and a place of entertainment, where players can participate in various activities, such as minigames, contests, and events.

-It is the first major location released, as part of **Episode 4 - Realm of the Dead**, and is the starting point for all players once they leave the [tutorial](tutorial.md).
+Mysteria was the first major location released.

 ### Important Locations